Miguel Vargas Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.1 K/9, the eighth-best in MLB.
+- The pitching staff for the Reds has a collective 9.1 K/9, the ninth-best in MLB.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.96).
+- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).

-- The Reds will send Weaver (1-2) out for his ninth start of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts through 43 2/3 innings pitched.
+- Williamson gets the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Boston Red Sox, when he threw 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his most recent time out on Friday, the left-hander went 6 2/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

-- In eight games this season, the 29-year-old has a 5.36 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.
+- In four games this season, the 25-year-old has a 4.29 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .215 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.